jamcalli/Pulsarr/docs/docs/installation/postgres-migration.md

 ### Permission Issues

 **Error: Permission denied**
-- Ensure the database user has CREATE, INSERT, UPDATE, DELETE permissions
+- Ensure the database user has ALL PRIVILEGES on the database
-- For initial setup, the user may need additional privileges to create tables
+- Check the database connection string/parameters in your `.env` file

 ### Schema Mismatch